Tarita Holm

 Conservationist

-She is the mother of three girls (aged 25, 16 and 13) and runs a small family business with her husband called “Palauan Made.”
-She is an active member of her community in Ngardmau State and is passionate about Palauan culture, systems of governance & economics, the environment and ensuring Palauan core values and traditional knowledge are transferred to the next generation.
+Beyond her professional roles, Tarita is deeply engaged in community life.
+She is an active member of her community in Ngardmau State and is passionate about Palauan culture, traditional systems of governance and economics, environmental conservation, and ensuring that Palau’s core values and traditional knowledge are passed on to future generations.